 Brown Butter Blueberry Cobbler

-This easy, 4-ingredient blueberry cobbler is hands down one of my favorite desserts of all time.
-To say I am obsessed with it would be a massive understatement.
+To say I am obsessed with this recipe would be a massive understatement.
 I go crazy for this darn cobbler.
 I love, love, love it.
 Like I could eat an entire pan in one sitting.
 I can honestly say it is one of the best things I have ever eaten in my entire life.
 Sweet blueberries, soft cake, and crunchy streusel comes out of the oven all warm and gooey and bubbly and is topped with the perfect accompaniment: creamy vanilla ice cream.
 The brown butter in the cake just sends it all over the top!!

 If you’ve got blueberries on your hands this summer, you’ve literally got to make this RIGHT now.
 You’ll be glad you did!!